 Lab 2: Earth's Frozen Oceans

-In Part A, you will learn about how sea ice forms and influences ocean currents around the globe.
-In Part B of the investigation, you will look at how sea ice thickness changes over time.
-Finally, in Part C, you will use NSIDC sea ice index data to explore changes in sea ice extent on multiple time scales including months, years, and decades.
+In Part A, students will learn about how sea ice forms and influences ocean currents around the globe.
+In Part B of the investigation, they will look at how sea ice thickness changes over time.
+Finally, in Part C, students will use NSIDC sea ice index data to explore changes in sea ice extent on multiple time scales including months, years, and decades.

 After completing this investigation, students will be able to:

-- describe the timescales associated with sea ice growth and melt; and
+- describe the timescales associated with sea ice growth and melt